 Do the Major Dental Associations in North America Have Official Positions?

-Both the American Dental Association (ADA) and the Canadian Dental Association (CDA) as well as some dentists in Mississauga have published official positions on the connection between oral piercings and dental well being.
+Both the American Dental Association (ADA) and the Canadian Dental Association (CDA) as well as some dentists in Mississauga, Barrie, Toronto and North York have published official positions on the connection between oral piercings and dental well being.
 The position issued by the CDA focuses on both potential risks as well as recommendations for those who already have piercings.

 The CDA Position on Oral Jewellery lays the groundwork for the remainder of the document in the opening paragraph: